 A large percentage of domestic workers must endure long hours, low pay, and health and safety issues in the home, including violence and sexual assault.
-But, they have very few rights as they are excluded from major existing federal and state laws.
-These laws include minimum wage, workers compensation, etc., leaving domestic workers extremely vulnerable.
+But, they have limited as they are excluded from major existing federal laws.
+The Fair Labor Standards Act specifically excluded domestic and agriculture workers, many of whom were former slaves.
+The historic racism and sexism built into U.S. labor and employment law has existed until recent years with domestic workers organizing around the country to win basic workplace protections.

 Illinois Domestic Worker Bill of Rights